lin13k/qdiff/README.md

     1. Brief description

-        data1, data2: the input data
+        data1, data2: the input data, can be queryset, list, dictionary

         item1, item2: the elements from data1 and data2